VoxSecuritatis/Artificial-Intelligence/README.md

 ## Objective

 This repository serves as a resource for exploring Artificial Intelligence (AI) through operational tools, educational materials, and practical implementations.
 It includes automation scripts, AI-driven applications, and tutorials designed to enhance understanding and application of AI concepts.
 The goal is to provide a hands-on learning experience while showcasing real-world AI use cases.
-Contributions and collaborations are encouraged to expand the repository’s depth and impact in AI development and education.

 ### Skills Learned